carboxylman/stackdb/doc/user-guide.md

 If you construct stacks of targets, the overlay drivers may automatically enable active probing because they require it.
 However, you may have the option to do this, or to not do it.
-Much depends on your StackDB program's analysis.
+Much depends on your Stackdb program's analysis.
 If it makes frequent calls to target_load_all_threads(), you may be better off enabling active probing for `thread_entry` and `thread_exit` -- unless your OS workload is *constantly* spawning processes.
 There is always a tradeoff between how